orstavik/JoiState/src/v3/usecases.md

 # WhatIs: an action?

-1. An action is a function that produce several return values.
-An action takes an array of input states and convert them into an array of output states.
+1. An action is a function that produce several return values (output states).
+An action takes an array of input states and create an array of output states.
-2. The action function is free to decide which output states it populates.
+2. The action is free to decide which output states it populates.
-3. Commonly, an action produce only two return value: the first output state is the normal output of the function, and the second output value is any error thrown from the function.
+	1. Commonly, an action produce only one of two return values: when the action function works as assumed and creates a normal return value, the first output state is populated; if the function fails, the second output state is populated with the error.
-4. But, action functions can also populate select output states, such as both 1 and 3, but not 2 and 4 (in JS: `result = ['one', , 3]` where `result[1] === undefined && !(1 in result)`; this is different from `result = ['one', undefined, 3]` where output state 2 is set to `undefined`).
+	2. However, an action can also populate several, selected output states.
+For example, an action can set output states 1 and 3 at the same time, while keeping output states 2 and 4 `unset`. (in JS: `result = ['one', /*unset*/, 3]` where `result[1] === undefined && !(1 in result)`; this is different from `result = ['one', undefined, 3]` where output state 2 is *set* to `undefined` and `result[1] === undefined && (1 in result)`).
-5. Actions can be async.
+3. Actions can be async.

 Example: